 However, if you are running Java based programs under FireDaemon Pro control (e.g. Wildfly, Tomcat, Minecraft etc.) then you should definitely inspect those programs to confirm whether they are vulnerable and patch accordingly.
 You can find a useful summary of the vulnerability and impacted software here.

 UPDATE Dec 16, 2021: FireDaemon Fusion uses Apache log4cxx.
 We only use the "rolling file appender" function and do not log forward nor offer any Java or JNDI integration / capability.
 The Apache team is in the process of removing redundant serialisation support in log4cxx.
-We are in the process of releasing a new build of Fusion that will incorporate the latest log4cxx and OpenSSL versions. log4cxx is not impacted by the log4j 2 vulnerabilities.
+We have released a new build of Fusion that incorporates the latest log4cxx and OpenSSL versions. log4cxx is not impacted by the log4j 2 vulnerabilities.